Chapter Text

 She steps onto the bottom shelf, stretches carefully, and tightens the bulb.
 The flickering stops.

-Light returns.
-The shadows retreat.
+Light returns, forcing the shadows to retreat.

 And nestled between a dated marketing pamphlet and an unlabeled black folder, she sees it.

 Thin.
-Red-lettered.
+Red.
 Fragile.

 She pulls it down and brushes the cover with her gloved thumb.